Making Sense of Tantra

 The non-Gelug traditions include three positions concerning the realization that eliminates forever the two sets of obscurations.

-The mainstream Sakya tradition asserts voidness beyond words and concepts as self-voidness, an ontological state.
+The mainstream Sakya tradition asserts voidness beyond words and concepts as self-voidness according to the Sakya usage of the term, namely as the ontological state of nondenumerable voidness.
 Thus, voidness nonconceptually realized in bodhisattva sutra and tantra is the same.
+There is no assertion of voidness beyond words and concepts as a cognitive state.

-The Nyingma tradition asserts voidness beyond words and concepts in both a self-void and other-void sense.
-Bodhisattva sutra and tantra practitioners realize the same self-voidness, but only practitioners of dzogchen realize other-voidness as the cognitive state of rigpa.
+The Nyingma tradition asserts voidness beyond words and concepts in both an ontological sense and a cognitive sense.
+When used in an ontological sense, voidness beyond words and concepts means nondenumerable voidness and is called “self-voidness.”
+When used in a cognitive sense, voidness beyond words and concepts is called “other-voidness.”
+Bodhisattva sutra and tantra practitioners realize the same self-voidness as an ontological state of nondenumerable voidness, but only practitioners of dzogchen realize other-voidness as the cognitive state of rigpa.

 As in Gelug, non-Gelug asserts that attainment of a bodhisattva seeing pathway mind, then an eighth level bhumi mind of an arya bodhisattva (the first of the three purified bhumi minds), and then enlightenment requires a zillion eons each when practicing only the bodhisattva sutra methods.